WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 - A Pandas dataframe containing a 'Time' column, and additional columns for signal data.

 `col`: str
-- Column of `Signal` the feature is calculated from.
+- The column of `Signal` the feature is calculated from.

 `sampling_rate`: int/float
-- Sampling rate of the `Signal`.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.
+- The sampling rate of the `Signal`.

 **Raises**

 An exception is raised if `col` is not a column of `Signal`.

-An exception is raised if `sampling_rate` is less or equal to 0.
+An exception is raised if `sampling_rate` is less than or equal to 0.

 **Returns**

 `SSI`: float
-- The SSI of `Signal`.
+- The calculated SSI.

 **Example**